Defining a Split Test

 - Make sure that your conversion events are working properly

 - Make sure you do not have other campaigns overlapping with the test campaigns

 - Don't use the same posts

 - Set yourself a reminder before the test ends

 Expect a hit in performance.
-Whenever you're running a split test, the audience will be split, likely resulting in a dip in performance KPIs.
-Therefore, any comparisons should be made between the study cells and not against e.g. historical performance.
+Whenever you're doing Facebook split testing, the audience will be split, likely resulting in a dip in performance KPIs.
+Therefore, any comparisons should be made between the study cells and not against, for example, historical performance.

 Ideally, there should be only one difference between study cells.
 This is the only way to interpret the results reliably.
 When the study cells differ in multiple ways (e.g. both creative types and bidding), you cannot know for sure how each of these differences affects the results.

 For example, if you want to test whether manual bidding is better than automatic bidding, create two campaigns that are identical except that one uses manual bidding and the other uses automatic bidding.
 When you observe a difference, you will know exactly what caused it.